victorkleb/scRNA-seq_Pr/README.md

 -	one is data-specific (e.g. prep_33k_PBMC); it prepares 2 pandas data frames
 	- a sparse data frame containing UMI counts
     - a clustering (provided with the data)
-- the remaining 10 notebooks perform the reported analyses; there are two versions of noteebooks 06 and 10, depending on whether or not genes are notated in the plots
+- the remaining 10 notebooks perform the reported analyses; there are two versions of notebooks 06 and 10, depending on whether or not genes are notated in the plots
 	- 01_compute_Mg_Ag_data_prep_for_Lg_Sg
 	- 02_Fig_1_and_Table
 	- 03_compute_L_g